-When you’re lying there in a scorching hot room, a flimsy desk fan or limp ceiling fan just isn’t going to cut it, it’s during these infuriating times that you really need a high velocity fan.
-In addition to providing respite from intense heat, the best high velocity fans are so powerful they are often used as white noise machines and are also often used as ventilators and even carpet dryers!
+When you’re lying there in a scorching hot room, a flimsy desk fan or limp ceiling fan just isn’t going to cut it, it’s during these infuriating times that you really need a high-velocity fan.
+In addition to providing respite from the intense heat, the best high-velocity fans are so powerful they are often used as white noise machines and are also often used as ventilators and even carpet dryers!

 This 15-inch fan really packs a cool breeze punch but one of the crowning achievements of the Honeywell HT-908 is how quiet it is compared to other high velocity fans on the market right now.
 Honeywell quote it as being approximately 30 percent quieter than competing cooling fans.
 So, if you are looking for something that is powerful but doesn’t make a noise about it, then this is the one for you.

 The fan has three-speed settings, with air movement up to an impressive 32 feet.
 And if you are worried about the fan getting all dirty, don’t.
 It’s super easy to clean as it has a removable grill and minimal design.

 One of the first things you notice about the Lasko 3300 is that it’s built like a tank.
 It has a robust, rugged construction so its immediately evident that this thing can handle a few knocks and scrapes without dying on you.
 The fan is made entirely in the USA.

 The Lasko 3300 has 3 speed settings which is common from high velocity fans in this class.
 It has a pivoting head, so you can be sure your room will be evenly cool, preventing the dreaded situation where one part of the room is beautifully cool and other parts are still hot and humid.

 Great safety features

 No easy way to remove the grill for cleaning